kanand-cfd/Numerique_PY/README.md

 1) The Non-Linear Coupled equation is solved.
 The code is enclosed alongwith the documentation and animation.

+## Diffusion Equation

+1) 1D Diffusion equation
+2) 2D Diffusion equation

+## Burgers' Equation

+1) 2D Burgers' which combines all the PDEs discussed above in one system.
+We can visualize how coupled convection and diffusion evolve together in real time.

 ## Runge-Kutta 4th Order Implementation

 1) 1D Linear Convection equation